Auburn–LSU football rivalry: 1994 – Five 4th Quarter Interceptions

 Auburn was on a 14-game winning streak when LSU traveled to Auburn in 1994, but it was LSU who led 23–9 entering the fourth quarter.
 LSU quarterback Jamie Howard threw five fourth quarter interceptions—three were returned for touchdowns—as Auburn extended their winning streak to 15 games with a 30–26 win.
 Auburn made one first down in the second half, yet scored 27 points in the comeback.
 Multiple players were hospitalized for dehydration after the game.
 After the loss, LSU QB Jamie Howard received multiple threats.
+LSU followed this collapse by losing six of its next seven, with the lone win in the wretched stretch coming vs. woeful Kentucky by four points, leading to the termination of coach Curley Hallman.

 1996 – "The Barn Burner"

 LSU defeated Auburn 19–15 in 1996 while the old Auburn Sports Arena, affectionately called "the Barn", burned to the ground across the street from Jordan–Hare Stadium.
 After scoring a touchdown, Auburn trailed 17–15 and attempted the two-point conversion for the tie.
-However, LSU intercepted the pass and returned it for a defensive two-point conversion and a 19–15 win.
+However, LSU's Raion Hill intercepted the pass and returned it for a defensive two-point conversion and a 19–15 win.
+Hill also returned an interception for a touchdown.

 The cause of the fire was officially undetermined, though according to investigators the most probable cause was a grill placed too close to the building by tailgaters, possibly to take cover from heavy rainfall.
 The fire was shown during ESPN's national broadcast, flames being seen as high as the Jordan-Hare east upper-deck.
 The game was never delayed, and the Auburn public address announcer continually advised fans: "The flames [were] outside the stadium."
 Because of the fire and the thrilling finish, the game became known as the "Barn Burner" or "The Night The Barn Burned".